cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 ### Step 4: Final Configuration and Starting the Connected Smart Thermostat

 The next step is to set up the cassandra keyspace that will be used by the smart thermostat and the web interface.
 The [cassandra_keyspace_setup.py](https://github.com/cloudmesh-community/fa18-523-84/blob/master/project-code/cassandra_keyspace_setup.py) script will set up the "smart_therm" keyspace and will create two tables in this keyspace.
 The therm_data table will be used to collect data from the thermostat and display the most recent readings and a trend of the temperature in a chart on the website.
 The therm_status table has one record for each device key and is updated when the user enters new settings from the web app.
 Before running this script be sure to update the contact points with the seed node ip addresses that were set in the cassandra.yaml file.
-If you would like to confirm that the set up happended correctly you can run ```cd ~/apache-cassandra-3.11.3 && bin/cqlsh [replace with seed ip address]```.
+If you would like to confirm that the set up happened correctly you can run ```cd ~/apache-cassandra-3.11.3 && bin/cqlsh [replace with seed ip address]```.
 Once in the cqlsh shell you can enter ```use smart_therm``` and ```describe keyspace``` to see if the tables are set up.

 Now that we have finished setting up the webserver and the cassandra database we will want to start the smart_thermostat.py script on the Raspberry Pi being used as the smart thermostat that was put together in the [smart thermostat project](https://github.com/cloudmesh-community/book/blob/master/chapters/iot/sensors.md) found in this book.
 To start the connected smart thermostat make sure that your clone of the git repository is up to date.
 Then run ```cd ~/git-repos/fa18-523-84/paper/code``` to navigate to the directory where the code is located.
 Once there run ```nohup python3 smart_thermostat.py &``` which will run the smart thermostat code in the background.
 This allows you to close the SSH connection.

-At this point everything should be working appropreately.
+At this point everything should be working appropriately.
 You should now be able to navigate to the ServerName address that you defined when setting up the apache webserver.
 This should take you to a site that looks like what is shown in +@fig:therm_website.
 You can now view your settings, the current statistics and also change the settings of your smart thermostat.

 ![Webpage Example](images/therm_website.png){#fig:therm_website}